Citroën Jumpy: Third generation (K0; 2016)

 At the 2016 Geneva Motor Show, Citroën, Peugeot and Toyota revealed their latest generation of their respective vans.
 With this new generation the vans became more contemporary, and the Citroën and Peugeot models gained new names for the passenger versions: Citroën SpaceTourer and Peugeot Traveller.
 Toyota partially retained the Proace name, calling their version Proace Verso.

 Commercial variants have been released in March 2016, under the Citroën Jumpy, Peugeot Expert and Toyota Proace names.
 In 2019, Opel/Vauxhall switched to the PSA van platform for the Vivaro.

-The Fiat Scudo and Ulysse nameplates were revived in 2022 using the PSA van platform, replacing the also Renault Trafic-based Talento.
+The Fiat Scudo and Ulysse nameplates were revived in 2021 using the PSA van platform, replacing the Renault Trafic-based Talento.

 In January 2022, Stellantis stopped marketing the internal combustion versions of its passenger vans in Europe (Switzerland and Balkan countries excepted).
 This decision is mainly motivated by a decision to reduce the average emissions of vehicles marketed by the company in Europe in accordance with the CAFE (Corporate Average Fuel Economy) regulations set up by the European Union.
 As a result, the SpaceTourer, Traveller and Zafira Life are now only offered in their 100% electric and hydrogen versions.
 Panel van models are not affected by this change, nor are Toyota-badged models, as the Japanese manufacturer is in line with the objectives of the CAFE regulations.

 Production

 Since 2017, both Citroën Jumpy and Peugeot Expert are assembled as CKD in Montevideo, Uruguay.
 As of October 2019, Nordex S.A. has produced 13,000 units, with most of them being exported to Brazil and Argentina.

 In April 2018, PSA started the production of the Peugeot Expert and Citroën Jumpy in its Russian plant, in Kaluga.
 The next month began the production of the Traveller and SpaceTourer in the same factory.
 In December 2019, the Opel Zafira Life joined them on Kaluga assembly lines, followed by the Vivaro a few months later.

-In September 2018, PSA announced that the Luton plant would begin production of the third generation Citroën Jumpy/Dispatch/Spacetourer Peugeot Expert/Traveler ,but also the second generation of the Toyota ProAce and ProAce Verso from the end of 2019, which would also be badged as the Opel/Vauxhall Zafira Life/Vivaro Life/Vivaro to replace the Trafic-based Vivaro.
+In September 2018, PSA announced that the Luton plant would begin production of the third generation Citroën Jumpy/Dispatch/SpaceTourer Peugeot Expert/Traveller, but also the second generation of the Toyota ProAce and ProAce Verso from the end of 2019, which would also be badged as the Opel/Vauxhall Zafira Life/Vivaro Life/Vivaro to replace the Trafic-based Vivaro.

+This continued until the closure of the Luton plant in 2025.

 In February 2022, Stellantis began exporting part of the production of the Russian plant in Kaluga to Western Europe, where Citroën, Peugeot, and Opel models are manufactured.
 In March 2022, Stellantis halted exports from Russia following Moscow's invasion of Ukraine, putting an end to the short-lived export program from Kaluga.